One of the hardest things about an allergy diagnosis is taking food away from your child.

 My son loves using his rotation diet placemat.
 It works well for a young child.
 He loved drawing pictures of the food.
 Stickers would work well too.
 A super simple way to make a place mat is to cover paper with clear packaging tape.
 It’s easy to clean!
 It could also be a chart on the wall.

 An older child could use a chart or even keep track of their rotation diet electronically (I assume that’s what older kids do these days.
 Do they use paper and pencil anymore?
 I haven’t entered that phase yet!).

 An added bonus of allowing your child to take control of their food choices is that they take more interest in what’s going on in the kitchen!
 My son loves to help cook.
-The combination of doing the Kids Cook Real Food eCourse and working on a rotation diet has been such a blessing for us.
+The combination of doing this online kids cooking class and working on a rotation diet has been such a blessing for us.

 My four-year-old knows more about how food quality impacts your health, where food comes from and that there are so many more choices than chicken nuggets and hot dogs than most adults.

 How many people do you know that regularly eat teff porridge, pumpkin yogurt, and spread lard on their muffins?
 My son does!
 He even calls the lard frosting when I add a touch of honey.
 Not to mention he will devour a pile of roasted purple cabbage or cauliflower before even touching the rest of the food on his plate.
 And almost always asks for seconds.
 He has developed a healthy appetite for a wide variety of foods.

 At first, the struggle with allergies and rotating foods seems overwhelming.
 But there are so many blessings that can come from it.

 Whether you deal with allergies or not it is important to teach your kids about choosing healthy food, taking care of their bodies and eating a wide variety of food.
 Getting kids on board with a rotation diet can be really fun!
 Especially when you take the time to let them help you prepare the food.